-Adrienne Edwards, the Engell Speyer Family Curator and Curator of Performance at The Whitney Museum, conducted a free, online public conversation on September 30, 2020, virtually hosted by School of the Art Institute of Chicago.
+Adrienne Edwards, the Engell Speyer Family Curator and Curator of Performance at The Whitney Museum, conducted a free, online public conversation on September 30, 2020, virtually hosted by The Department of Exhibitions and Exhibition Studies, School of the Art Institute of Chicago.
 Accompanying Adrienne for the conversation was Huey Copeland, Arthur Andersen Teaching and Research Professor at Northwestern University.
 In addition to this event and as part of Art & Dialogue, Adrienne conducted virtual studio visits with eight Chicago Artadia Awardees over the course of one week.

 Adrienne Edwards is a curator, scholar and writer.
 She is the Engell Speyer Family Curator and Curator of Performance at The Whitney Museum and a PhD candidate in performance studies at New York University.
 Prior to her appointment at The Whitney, Edwards was the Curator at Performa since 2010, and Curator at Large for the Walker Art Center since 2016.
 Edwards’ curatorial and scholarly work focuses on artists of the African Diaspora and the Global South.
 In addition to her curatorial practice, Edwards is a contributor to numerous exhibition catalogues and art publications including, Art in America, Aperture, and Parkett, among other publications.